Personal profile

 Knowledge exchange

-Knowledge exchange and community engagement are central to Rebecca's practice.
-Her PhD was an AHRC funded collaborative award and she worked with the Imperial War Museum.
-During her ESRC postdoc, she worked in collaboration with the National Archives to develop a Teacher Scholar Programme, where we worked with a group of secondary school teachers to develop teaching resources to enable pupils to engage with the datasets we produced.
+Knowledge exchange and community engagement are central to Rebecca’s work.
+Her doctoral research was supported by an AHRC Collaborative Doctoral Award undertaken in partnership with the Imperial War Museum.
+During her ESRC postdoctoral research she also worked with The National Archives to develop a Teacher Scholar Programme, collaborating with secondary school teachers to create teaching resources that enabled pupils to engage with the historical datasets produced by the project.

 Community collaboration is now central to her research on the housing crisis.
-She established and co-ordinates the Housing Forum, an initiative to bring together academics, community organisations and policy makers to develop local solutions to the housing crisis.
+She founded and co-ordinates the University of Brighton Housing Forum, which brings together academics, community organisations and policymakers to explore local responses to the housing crisis.

-Rebecca is also contributing towards the Brighton and Hove Common Ambition project, which brings together people with lived experience of homelessness, frontline providers, and commissioners through co-production within homeless health services to improve health services and outcomes for people experiencing homelessness in Brighton & Hove.
+Rebecca has also contributed to the Brighton & Hove Common Ambition project, which brings together people with lived experience of homelessness, frontline providers and commissioners through co-production within homeless health services to improve support and outcomes for people experiencing homelessness.

-She acts to disseminate her research in forms that are genuinely accessible.
-She has given public talks across Brighton and Sussex on the housing crisis, contributed to exhibitions and appeared on podcasts.
+She also works to disseminate her research in forms that are accessible beyond academia.
+She has given public talks across Brighton and Sussex on the housing crisis, contributed to exhibitions, and appeared on podcasts discussing the history of housing and contemporary housing debates.

 Education/Academic qualification